Climate-Concerned

 Press the Media for More Coverage of the Climate Crisis and Solutions

-What's at stake is nothing less than the health of the planet and everything on it, but neither the media nor the public treat climate change as the defining political issue we believe it to be.
-We need media outlets to play a much stronger role in informing the public about the problems and the solutions.
+What's at stake is nothing less than the health of the planet and everything on it, but neither the media nor much of the public treat climate change as the defining issue we believe it to be.

-Yet, as an article last fall in The Guardian put it, "the climate crisis remains a niche concern for most mainstream news outlets," adding, "In every newsroom in every community, climate crisis needs to be thought of not as a beat, but as a through-line involving everything we do," adding, "Election coverage should help audiences understand what the candidates will do about the climate crisis if elected, not just what they say."
+As a 2023 article in The Guardian put it, "the climate crisis remains a niche concern for most mainstream news outlets," adding, "In every newsroom in every community, climate crisis needs to be thought of not as a beat, but as a through-line involving everything we do."

 Action we can take

-Write, call, or meet with the media, encouraging them to do more, especially in reporting on climate solutions.
+We need media outlets to play a much stronger role in informing the public about the problems and solutions.
+Write, call, or meet with the media and your own local media outlets, encouraging them to do more, especially in reporting on climate solutions.

-Members of our group will receive occasional emails with suggestions for letters or emails they might send to impress the importance of climate change coverage on specific publishers or editors.
+We will send members of our group occasional emails with suggestions for letters or emails they might send to impress the importance of climate change coverage on specific publishers or editors.

 Here is one sample message you can modify and direct to your own preferred local or national media outlet.